I decided I wasn’t going to let my dreams die with me.

 55. Mission project in community

-56. Co-create a retreat, workshop, or gathering
+56. Co-create a retreat or workshop

 57. Give a TED Talk